Reviews Compare News The Jury Best Lists About

 What is the boot space of Maruti Suzuki e Vitara?

-238 litres with the sliding rear seats in their rearmost position, expanding to 306 litres with seats slid fully forward (Faisal Khan, Gagan Choudhary).
-This is notably smaller than rivals , the MG Windsor's boot is almost twice as large per V3Cars.
+Boot space is just 238 litres with the rear seats in their normal position, expanding to roughly 306 litres with the seats slid fully forward.
+This is notably smaller than most rivals and even some cheaper Maruti models.
+A full-size alloy spare is provided.

 Is Maruti Suzuki e Vitara safe?